state-machine-systems/envy/README.md

 ### Default values

-Envy treats all parameters as mandatory - nulls are bad.
-Instead, you can provide a default value for optional parameters:
+Envy treats all parameters as mandatory, but you can provide a default value using the `@Default` annotation:

     import com.statemachinesystems.envy.Default;